Wine Pairings for Toddler Leftovers.

 - BrisAndes 2014 Cab has a hint of black cherries, perfectly pairing with the half of hamburger I inhaled.

-Hot DogPick your favorite, our wine expert says there is no good pairing here – My professional mom drinking says that chardonnay works well.
+Hot DogPick your favorite, the wine expert says there is no good pairing here – My professional mom drinking says that chardonnay works well.

 - California Square Fine Wine Chardonnay: This was my splurge wine for the week.
 I LOVE a good chardonnay and this did not disappoint!
 (Not to mention that it had the coolest bottle.)